7hekaka/newcytosim/doc/main/faq.md

 	frametool objects.cmo 30 > objects.cmi

-in this example, we extracted frame #30 (index start at 0), to create the file ‘objects.cmi’.
-Run ‘frametool objects.cmo` to know how many frames are in the file.
+in this example, we extracted frame #30 (index start at 0), to create the file `objects.cmi`.
+Run `frametool objects.cmo` to know how many frames are in the file.

-2. Use a fresh directory, copy ‘objects.cmi’ and ‘config.cym’ from the old simulation.
+2. Use a fresh directory, copy `objects.cmi` and `config.cym` from the old simulation.
-Edit ‘config.cym’ and add the ‘import’ command to read the frame.
+Edit `config.cym` and add the `import` command to read the frame.

 	set …